RobertMyersCloud/business-systems-analyst-portfolio/01-excel/01-inventory-analysis/README.md

 - IAM
 - GRC and audit controls

-My goal is to show real analyst-style work instead of only listing training or certifications.
+The goal is to show real analyst-style work, not just list training or certifications.

-## What I Would Improve Next

-Future improvements for this workbook could include:

-- Add Power Query for automated data cleanup
-- Add more detailed supplier performance data
-- Add purchase order history
-- Add inventory movement history
-- Add reorder recommendations
-- Add aging buckets
-- Add slicers for warehouse and category
-- Build a matching Power BI dashboard
-- Connect the workbook to SQL-based inventory data
-- Add a formal findings and recommendations tab
+---

 ## Why I Built This

-I built this project to show that I can use Excel to solve real business problems.

-The focus was not just on formulas or charts.
-The focus was on taking business data, organizing it, identifying risks, and presenting the information in a way that leadership could use.

-This is the type of work I want to continue building on as I move deeper into Business Systems Analyst, ERP Analyst, Supply Chain Systems Analyst, and controls-focused analyst roles.
+I built this project because I wanted the first proof in my portfolio to connect directly to my background in supply chain, inventory, procurement, and operations.

+Excel is still one of the most common tools used in business analysis, supply chain, ERP support, and reporting.
+This project shows that I can use Excel to organize data, identify risk, summarize findings, and support leadership decisions.

+This is the first project in the portfolio, and it will be expanded with SQL, Power BI, ERP process work, IAM access reviews, and GRC control examples.